waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **SURF vs. DIG:** The move SURF will miss an opponent that is underground from using DIG.

 ## D. Tool Development Lessons
 - **Menu Navigation Tool Failures (CRITICAL):** My past menu tools (`use_hm_from_party`, `switch_pokemon_navigator`) were fundamentally flawed.
-My current `menu_navigator` tool is also critically flawed due to the 'Menu Input Blocking' mechanic.
+My `menu_navigator` tool is also critically flawed due to the 'Menu Input Blocking' mechanic.
 Its cursor-resetting logic (spamming 'Up') will fail if the player is adjacent to an impassable tile, making it unreliable. **Conclusion:** These tools are effectively retired.
-A new, environment-aware solution using a 'Menu Analyzer' is the only path forward.
+A new, environment-aware solution using a 'Menu Analyzer' and a selection tool is the only path forward.
+I have since created `menu_analyzer` and `select_menu_option` to address this.

 ## E. Navigational Lessons
 - **Dead End Definition (Correction):** A 'dead end area' assessment applies to the *entire map's* reachable exits (warps/connections).
 An isolated section is not a dead end if other exits exist elsewhere on the map, even if currently unreachable from my position.
 This was the cause of my hallucination on Cerulean Cave 2F.
 - **Warp Reachability (Correction):** A warp being listed in `Map Events` does not guarantee it is reachable from the current position.
 The map is often partitioned.
 I must verify pathability by analyzing the map layout or using a pathfinding tool before assuming a warp is accessible.
 This was the cause of my hallucination on Cerulean Cave 1F.
 - **Sequential Tool Call Failure:** Calling multiple tools that depend on menu state changes in the same turn (e.g., one tool to open a menu, a second to navigate it) is unreliable and can fail.
 Only one menu-altering tool should be called per turn to ensure the game state updates correctly before the next action.

-## F. Self-Assessment Lessons (Turn 188481)
-- **Manual Menu Navigation is Unreliable:** My repeated, critical errors during the VILEPLUME battle (e.g., sending out REVENANT instead of NIGHTSHADE) confirm that my own manual inputs in complex menu situations are a significant point of failure.
-I must treat my own ability to navigate menus with the same skepticism I apply to a faulty tool and rely on data-driven verification before every action.
-- **Menu Navigation Tool Failures (CRITICAL):** My past menu tools (`use_hm_from_party`, `switch_pokemon_navigator`) were fundamentally flawed.
-My current `menu_navigator` tool is also critically flawed due to the 'Menu Input Blocking' mechanic.
-Its cursor-resetting logic (spamming 'Up') will fail if the player is adjacent to an impassable tile, making it unreliable. **Conclusion:** These tools are effectively retired.
-A new, environment-aware solution using a 'Menu Analyzer' is the only path forward.
-I have since created the `menu_analyzer` and `select_menu_option` tools to address this.